The Terms of Reference for this body are available to view in Part 3 of the Constitution.

 Questions relating to the following will not be allowed:

-· Any specific planning applications for planning permission or any licenses;
+· relate to specific applications for planning permission or for licences

-· Any Councillor or Officer of the Council or any member of the public;
+· relate to individual Members or officers of the Council or an individual member of the public.

 Once you have met the question criteria.

-Submit the question in writing to the Chief Executive before 5pm 3 clear working days before the Council meeting.
+Submit the question in writing to the Chief Executive before 5pm two clear working days before the Council meeting.
 Questions can be submitted to democratic.services@west-norfolk.gov.uk

 Your question and its content will be recorded in a register in the order they are received.